Implementing Whole Health in Your Practice, Part I: What a Whole Health Visit Looks Like

 - Tailor the Whole Health Approach to your own practice style, and take time to decide how best to document and bill for Whole Health visits.

-- Remember, providing Whole Health takes a team.Veterans may learn about Whole Health, complete a PHI, and choose areas to focus on before they ever see a clinician.
-Many different options are available for helping them follow through with their Personal Health Plans (PHPs) as well.
+- Remember, providing Whole Health takes a team-based approach.Veterans may learn about Whole Health, complete a PHI, and choose areas to focus on before they ever see a clinician.
+Many different options are available for helping them follow through their Personal Health Plans (PHPs) as well.

 “To write prescriptions is easy, but to come to an understanding of people is hard.”